Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

-To connect the observed asymmetry to the free volume available to the sample, we calculated the temperature dependence of the effective volume fraction, $\phi_{\textit{eff}}$ (\textit{T}), during heating and cooling ramps.
-Detailed discussion of the analyses is provided in Section 3 of Supplementary material.
-We noted a decrease in the asymmetry of approach of $\phi_{\textit{eff}}$(\textit{T}) towards the final temperature $T_2$ during heating and cooling ramps with an increase in applied temperature ramp rates.
-Raw data supporting this analysis can be found in Fig. S4(c) of Supplementary material.
-The asymmetry parameter, $\Delta A_{\phi_{\textit{eff}}}$, plotted in Fig.~\ref{fig:schematicphieffectiveAsymmetry}, was estimated by taking the ratio of the areas under the $\phi_{\textit{eff}}$(\textit{T})-time curves during heating and cooling processes at different applied temperature ramp rates.
-The insets of Fig.~\ref{fig:schematicphieffectiveAsymmetry} highlight these areas of interest (green for the heating ramp and blue for the cooling ramp).
-Stronger asymmetry at a slower ramp rate highlights a larger variation in effective volume fraction during the heating ramp as compared to the cooling ramp experiment.
-We attribute this to the larger number of morphological states that the system can assume due to slower changes in available free volume \cite{mckenna1999tau, peng2016physical}.
-These findings substantiate our previous observations regarding the asymmetric relaxations of the storage moduli towards temperature $T_2$ for different applied temperature ramp rates.
+To connect the observed asymmetry in G$^\prime$ to the free volume available to the microgel particles, we calculated the rate of change of the temperature-dependent effective volume fraction with time, $\frac{d\phi_{\textit{eff}}{(T)}}{dt}$, during heating and cooling ramps applied to a sample prepared at 25$^{\circ}$C with $\phi_{eff}$= 1.6.
+Detailed discussion of the analyses is provided in Section 3 of the supplementary material.
+With an increase in applied temperature ramp rates, we noted a decrease in the asymmetry of approach of $\frac{d\phi_{\textit{eff}}{(T)}}{dt}$ towards the target temperature $T_2$ during heating and cooling ramps.
+Raw data supporting this analysis can be found in Fig. S4 of the supplementary material.
+The corresponding asymmetry parameter, $\Delta A_{\frac{d\phi_{\textit{eff}}{(T)}}{dt}}$, plotted in Fig.~\ref{fig:schematicphieffectiveAsymmetry}, was estimated by taking the ratio of the areas enclosed by the $\frac{d\phi_{\textit{eff}}{(T)}}{dt}$-time curves during heating and cooling processes at different applied temperature ramp rates.
+The insets of Fig.~\ref{fig:schematicphieffectiveAsymmetry} highlight these areas of interest (green for the heating ramp and blue for the cooling ramp; data acquired at applied ramp rate 1$^{\circ}$C/min).